Jasco Pharmaceuticals to Present Jasco/Roswell Park Research on PIM Inhibitors at ASH Annual Meeting

 Woburn, MA, December 6, 2013 – Jasco Pharmaceuticals, LLC announced that preclinical data on its PIM inhibitor program would be presented at the 2013 American Society of Hematology (ASH) Annual Meeting and Exposition to be held on December 7-10 in New Orleans, LA.

 The poster, entitled “Overcoming CD28-Mediated Multi-Drug Resistance With a Novel PIM2 Inhibitor,” will be presented on Saturday, December 7, 2013 from 5:30 PM - 7:30 PM at Exhibit Hall G, Ernest N. Morial Convention Center, abstract 1931.
-The results will include data generated by the lab of Dr. Kelvin Lee of the Department of Immunology at Roswell Park Cancer Institute (RPCI) in Buffalo, NY, in collaboration with Jasco and with the Center for Drug Development at RPCI.
+The results will include data generated by the lab of Dr. Kelvin Lee of the Department of Immunology at Roswell Park Comprehensive Cancer Center (Roswell Park) in Buffalo, NY, in collaboration with Jasco and with the Center for Drug Development at Roswell Park.

 About PIM Kinases